 Bird flocks migration signals are drawn from 143 weather radar systems across the country and then sent to BirdCast.info maps in real time.
 Thus, wind power plant operators can monitor that information, and then stop or slow their turbines temporarily when large numbers of birds are flying through the area.

 The research group at Cornell University suggested that wind power plants raise the turbines' speed above minimum level, which makes economic sense to run the turbines.
 Wind turbines would be stopped when there is little wind – a period when migration bird flocks are more intense and accidents in the turbines more frequent.
-Therefore, turbines would only work with stronger winds, that is, when weather conditions are not good for migrating bird flights, thereby reducing bird deaths with minimal impact on energy production.
+Therefore, turbines would work with stronger winds, when weather conditions are not good for migrating bird flights, thereby reducing bird deaths with minimal impact on energy production.

 According to Professor Kyle Horton, on any given night during the peak of migration - from April to May -, up to 520 million migrating birds are on the wing, in the U.S. alone.
-"If we're getting large pulses of migrating birds coming through on a handful of nights, then altering their strategies for just five nights, or other periods, it may have a big impact," Horton said to NBC.
+"If we're getting large pulses of migrating birds coming through on a handful of nights, then altering their strategies for just five nights, or other periods, may have a big impact," Horton said to NBC.
 “We really want to see some conservation come out of this, hopefully to reduce some [bird] mortality,” he added.